xotovim/xotovim/README.md

 ## Configuration 💻

-To change XotoVim related config use the `config.lua` file.\
+To change xotovim related config use the `config.lua` file.\
 To change vim settings use the `settings.lua` file.